bajamircea/bajamircea.github.io/_posts/2015-03-17-classic-raii.markdown

 ## Code discussion

-We now have three source files, with a total of 107 lines of code, however the code to actually copy the file (in `copy-file` in `main.cpp`) takes **14 lines** of code which is shorter even than the [version without any error checking][copy-file] because the `file` class takes care of the trivial issues.
+We now have three source files, with a total of 108 lines of code.
+The code to actually copy the file (in `copy-file` in `main.cpp`) takes **15 lines** of code however, which is shorter even than the 20 lines of code in [the version without any error checking][copy-file] mainly because the `file` class takes care of the now trivial issues of checking for errors and releasing resources.

 I believe this is one aspect of what Bjarne Stroustrup [means when he says][finally-explain] that **"in realistic systems, there are far more